Pulsar Polarization Array Limits on Ultralight Axion-like Dark Matter: PPA analysis framework.

 \section{PPA analysis framework.}

-In last decade, a few attempts have been made to explore temporal variations of pulsar polarization~\cite{Yan:2011bq,NANOGrav:2021yup}.
+In last decade, a few attempts have been made to explore temporal variations of pulsar polarization~\cite{2010ApJ...721.1044W, Yan:2011bq,NANOGrav:2021yup}.
 The PA residuals of individual pulsars have been suggested for testing the ALDM theory~\cite{Liu:2019brz, Caputo:2019tms}.
 However, a systematic analysis framework of the PPA, which emphasizes the data correlation across the pulsars, remains absent.
-To address this, we model the observed PA residuals as:
+To address this, we model the PA residuals as:

-Here $\Delta \PA^a$ is the ALDM signal defined in Eq.~(\ref{eq:CB}). $\Delta\PA^{\rm ion}$ is the Faraday rotation induced by the Earth's ionosphere, which varies on timescales of hours to years.
-To account for unmodeled noise after ionospheric subtraction, we incorporate additional random and deterministic noise components, following common practices in pulsar timing analysis.
-Specifically, in addition to radiometer noise, we include extra parameters in the white noise $\Delta \PA^w$ to capture non-Gaussianity of observational noise, random pulse-to-pulse variation of polarization profile and imperfectly modeled ionospheric effects on short timescales. $\Delta \PA^r$ denotes red or temporally correlated noise, modeling variations in ISM Faraday rotation and ionospheric effects over years with a frequency-domain power spectrum. $\Delta \PA^{\rm det}$ represents long-term deterministic effects, such as ISM property changes over decades, encoded as a polynomial up to the second order (see Supplemental Material (SM) at Sec.~B for details).
+Besides the stochastic signal $\Delta {\rm PA}^a$ defined in Eq.~(\ref{eq:CB}), there are additional components categorized as deterministic and random.
+The deterministic components include the Faraday rotation induced by the Earth's ionosphere, $\Delta {\rm PA}^{\rm ion}$, which varies over timescales from hours to years and is derived with the package \texttt{ionFR}.
+The random contributions consist of white noise, $\Delta {\rm PA}^{w}$, which incorporates radiometer noise and accounts for random pulse-to-pulse variations in polarization profiles, along with unmodeled ionospheric effects that persist after the \texttt{ionFR} subtraction on shorter timescales.
+Red noise, $\Delta {\rm PA}^{r}$, is also random and captures variations in ISM Faraday rotation or fluctuations in dispersion measure and rotation measure and unmodeled ionospheric effects over years using a frequency-domain power spectrum.
+Additionally, we model long-term effects observed in the data with a polynomial of up to second order, denoted by $\Delta {\rm PA}^{\rm pol}$, which may account for slow stochastic changes in ISM properties over decades. (see Supplemental Material (SM) at Sec.~B for details).

 The ALDM signal nature can be encoded in its covariance matrix $\bC^a$, as a two-point correlation function of $\Delta \PA^a$~\cite{Liu:2021zlt}.
 In the data, $\Delta \PA^a$ is constructed as a vector $\{\Delta\PA_{p,n}^a\}$, where $p$ runs over all PPA pulsars and $n$ runs over all epochs for each of them.
 Inheriting from the ALDM properties~\cite{Foster:2020fln}, this vector follows a multivariate Gaussian distribution with zero mean.
-By integrating the velocity of ALDM particles with a usual isotropic distribution peaking at the halo virial velocity, {\it i.e.} $v_0\sim \mathcal O(100)\,$km/s, we find $C_{p,n;q,m}^a \approx S^2_a\, \hat{C}_{p,n;q,m}^a\,$~\cite{Liu:2021zlt}, where $S_a \equiv g_{a\gamma\gamma}\sqrt{\rho_0}/m_a$ is characteristic magnitude of the ALDM-induced PA residual, and
+By integrating the velocity of ALDM particles with a delta-function approximation for the speed at $|\mathbf{v}|=v_0$, we find $C_{p,n;q,m}^a \approx S^2_a\, \hat{C}_{p,n;q,m}^a\,$~\cite{Liu:2021zlt},where